It took a long time for knitting to accelerate to its current speed.

 Once it became part of a money economy, knitting became a man's job.
 It was all right for the little women to make the odd muffler or the family socks, but the really fancy work was done by the menfolk.
 And they were very proud of their craftsmanship.

 These were the men who set up the knitting guilds.
 In order to become a master knitter and a full member of the guild, an apprentice had to perform various tasks.
-He trained for three years at home, traveled another three and then set to knitting the required masterpieces: a carpet, approximately 6 feet by 5 feet, containing flowers, foliage, birds and animals in their natural colors; a beret; a woolen shirt; and a pair of hose with "Spanish clocks" or perhaps "in the English style."
-The requirements varied from place to place, but until they were completed (in only 13 weeks!) and accepted, he could not join the guild or set up in business.
+He trained for three years at home, traveled another three and then set to knitting the required masterpieces in only 13 weeks: a carpet, approximately 6 feet by 5 feet, containing flowers, foliage, birds and animals; a beret; a woolen shirt; and a pair of hose."

 New technology had been stirring for years.
 Here and there it would pop up and be stamped out.
 But the beginning of the end for the frame knitters came in 1589, when the Rev. William Lee invented the stocking machine.
 Unfortunately for him, all sorts of exciting things were happening in the world, and his invention was rejected in England.

-He persevered and left England for France, where he hoped to get a more favorable hearing.
+He perservered and left England for France, where he hoped to get a more favorable hearing.
 He got there in time for the Huguenot massacres, and no one had much time for his new invention.
-He died unsuccessful.
+Lee died unsuccessful.
 But others carried on.
-His invention was the forerunner of the great Jacquard looms, which were putting out knit goods in a seemingly effortless pile in France by 1790, and the Heatcote machines, which started up in England in 1809.
+His invention was the forerunner of the great Jacquard looms, which were putting out knit goods in a seemingly effortless pile in France by 1790, and the Heathcote machines, which started up in England in 1809.

 This meant that knitting became an industry.
 The craftsmen and their frame knitting became obsolete.
 The Industrial Revolution arrived, and the textile industry erupted with new ways to make cloth.
 Mechanized knitting, mechanized weaving.
 There was no need for craftsmen anymore.
 But they did not die out.
 There were pockets of them in little villages all over England, for instance, knitting socks to sell to travelers.